Introductory and Geological Sciences Core Courses

 GEOL 4/4430: Paleobiogeography

 Theoretical principles of for biogeographic analysis of fossil taxa including both historical and ecological biogeography, survey of biogeographic methods, and analyses of case studies including implications for evolutionary studies and biodiversity dynamics.
 Lecture and discussion.
-Offered Fall Semester of odd numbered years.
+Offered Spring Semester of odd numbered years.

 GEOL 4/5480: Paleoecology

 Principles of ecology applied to interpretation of the fossil record including ecological convergence, community paleoecology, coordinated stasis, diversity gradients, mass extinctions, and relationship to macroevolution.
 Both theoretical and practical aspects of paleoecology emphasized.
 Lecture, discussion, and field trip.
-Offered Fall Semester of even numbered years.
+Offered Spring Semester of even numbered years.

 GEOL 4/5440: Carbonate Depositional Systems I